 WHAT YOU CAN DO:

 QUICK IDLE-FREE TIPS TO IMPROVE AIR QUALITY, CUT CARBON EMISSIONS, AND SAVE MONEY

 • IN SUMMER: When parked and waiting, avoid using smartphones and internet browsing with the

 engine and A/C running.
 Such devices can work on their own or off of the vehicle's accessory mode.

 Too hot?
 Open windows, park in the shade, or go into a building to keep cool.

 • IN WINTER: In general, limit warm ups to 30 seconds or less.
 Fuel-injected engines do not

 need long stationary warm ups.
 Driving gently to moderately is the best way to warm up (make sure

 defrosting is adequate before driving).

 Note: For safety reasons Idle-Free California strongly recommends not shutting off engines in normal traffic such as at long red lights.
-It is, however, recommended to shut off engines in prolonged back ups, road construction zones, railroad crossings, and border crossings.
+It is, however, recommended to shut off engines in prolonged back ups, and delays at road construction zones, railroad crossings, and border crossings.